 It’s also better for your infant because you must take eye drops to reduce inflammation and the chance of infection.
 Chemicals from these eye drops can be passed through your breastmilk if you are breastfeeding and can be potentially harmful to your child.

 With any surgical procedure, LASIK included, you need to be in good health.
 This aids effective LASIK recovery.
 If you have any autoimmune conditions like HIV or Sjogren’s syndrome, this may make it more difficult.

 5. Your corneas are too thin

 If your corneas are too thin, you cannot safely have the LASIK procedure.
 During LASIK, you must have enough corneal tissue, as it is reshaped during the procedure.

 If your corneas are too thin, getting LASIK could cause severe vision complications.
 For someone with thinner corneas, removing any corneal tissue during LASIK could lead to complications.

-What Vision Correction Alternatives Can I Get Instead?
+What LASIK Alternatives Can I Get Instead?

 At Diagnostic Eye Center in Houston, LASIK is just one of many vision correction procedures we offer.
 If you are not a LASIK candidate, you may qualify for one of these procedures instead.

 Advanced Surface Ablation, which is also known as LASEK, is a laser vision correction procedure offered as an alternative to LASIK eye surgery.
 Unlike LASIK, LASEK does not involve creating a flap to reshape the cornea.

 Creating a flap is one of the most important steps during LASIK but it can lead to complications for some patients, especially those with thin corneal tissue.
 During LASIK, a small flap is created in the cornea using a femtosecond laser.